Deformation Quantization for Actions of K\"ahlerian Lie Groups: Abstract

 \section{Abstract}

 Let $\B$ be a Lie group admitting a left-invariant negatively curved K\"ahlerian structure.
 Consider a strongly continuous action $\alpha$ of $\B$ on a Fr\'echet algebra $\CA$.
-Denote by $\CA^\infty$ the associated Fr\'echet algebra of smooth vectors for the action $\alpha$.
-In the Abelian case $\B=\R^{2n}$ and $\alpha$ isometric, Marc Rieffel proved in \cite{Ri} that Weyl's operator symbol composition formula yields a deformation through Fr\'echet algebra structures $\{\star_{\theta}^\alpha\}_{\theta\in\R}$ on $\CA^\infty$.
-When $\CA$ is a $C^\star$-algebra, every deformed algebra $(\CA^\infty,\star^\alpha_\theta)$ admits a compatible pre-$C^\star$-structure.
-In this paper, we prove both analogous statements in the general negatively curved K\"ahlerian group and (non-isometric) ``tempered" action case.
-The construction relies on the one hand on combining a non-Abelian version of oscillatory integral on tempered Lie groups with geometrical objects coming from invariant WKB-quantization of solvable symplectic symmetric spaces, and, on the second hand, in establishing a non-Abelian version of the Calder\`on-Vaillancourt Theorem.
+Denote by $\CA^\infty$ the associated Fr\'echet algebra of smooth vectors for this action.
+In the Abelian case $\B=\R^{2n}$ and $\alpha$ isometric, Marc Rieffel proved in \cite{Ri} that Weyl's operator symbol composition formula (the so called Moyal product) yields a deformation through Fr\'echet algebra structures $\{\star_{\theta}^\alpha\}_{\theta\in\R}$ on $\CA^\infty$.
+When $\CA$ is a $C^*$-algebra, every deformed Fr\'echet algebra $(\CA^\infty,\star^\alpha_\theta)$ admits a compatible pre-$C^*$-structure, hence yielding a deformation theory at the level of $C^*$-algebras too.
+In this memoir, we prove both analogous statements for general negatively curved K\"ahlerian groups.
+The construction relies on the one hand on combining a non-Abelian version of oscillatory integral on tempered Lie groups with geometrical objects coming from invariant WKB-quantization of solvable symplectic symmetric spaces, and, on the second hand, in establishing a non-Abelian version of the Calder\'on-Vaillancourt Theorem.
 In particular, we give an oscillating kernel formula for WKB-star products on symplectic symmetric spaces that fiber over an exponential Lie group.